1 History of Globalization

 Upon competing this chapter and activities, learners should be able to

-1. Identify the origins of interconnectedness between international politics and economics.
+- Identify the origins of interrelation between international politics and economics.

-3. Relate the historical roots of globalizations to the hegemonic stability theory.
+- Relate the historical roots of globalization to hegemonic stability theory.

 Globalization has been a hot topic both culturally and politically for a number of years.
-It is a term that became commonly used in the 1980s, but globalization existed in various forms over the past thousand years and has been an issue of tribal leaders, monarchs, and presidents (Vanham, 2019).
-Globalization should not be taken for granted, and in 1929, when the U.S. economy crashed, a sudden decline in economic integration was felt all across Europe.
-Economic integration also shows a path to great wealth, and is a big reason that East Asia went from being one of the poorest regions in the world to being a strong competitor against Western economies (Globalization: Threat or opportunity?
+It is a term that became popularized and more commonly used in the 1990s, following the collapse of the Soviet Union and the conclusion of the Cold War.
+But globalization’s key feature, economic integration, existed in various forms over the past thousand years and has been an issue of tribal leaders, monarchs, and presidents (Vanham, 2019).
+The existence of globalization should not be taken for granted, as the period between World War I and World War II showed.
+With economic integration comes potential economic success, which is a big reason that East Asia went from being one of the poorest regions in the world to being a strong competitor against Western economies.
+They accomplished this through outward-oriented policies that continue to benefit them today (Globalization: Threat or opportunity?
 2000).

-Studying globalization as a historical phenomenon can show how current globalization shapes international relations today.
-For example, the international organizations created to prevent a third World War such as the International Monetary Fund (1944), the United Nations (1945), and the World Trade Organization (1995) drew on the ideals of trade liberalization from the era of Pax Britannica (What is globalization?
+Studying globalization as a historical phenomenon can show how current events shape international relations today.
+For example, the international organizations created to promote economic integration across countries such as the International Monetary Fund (IMF), the United Nations (UN), and the World Trade Organization (WTO) drew on the ideals of trade liberalization from the era of Pax Britannica (What is globalization?
 2021).
-Besides trade, globalization has also impacted the movement of capital across borders such as through foreign direct investments and trade.
-Globalization may also refer to the diffusion of knowledge and ideas, such as the diffusion of Christianity from Great Britain to its colonies, such as India.
+Besides trade, globalization has also impacted the movement of capital across borders through areas such as foreign direct investments, bonds, and stocks.
+Globalization may also refer to the diffusion of knowledge and ideas, such as the diffusion of Christianity from Great Britain to its colonies, such as India, but our focus in this book is on the economic dimensions of globalization.
 The IMF states that there are four dimensions of globalization: trade, movement of capital, movement of people, and movement of knowledge and technology (IMF).
 This chapter will discuss these four categories throughout Pax Mongolica, Pax Britannica, and Pax Americana.

 Pax Mongolica (1206-1294)